Right-wing terrorism: Prevalence of right-wing terrorism compared to left-wing

+"Unite the Right" rally

 The Post reported that the upsurge in right-wing violence began during the Barack Obama administration and picked up steam under the presidency of Donald Trump, whose remarks after the Unite the Right rally in Charlottesville, Virginia, in 2017 that there were "some very fine people on both sides" is widely seen as giving confidence to the right that the administration looked favorably on their goals, providing them with "tacit support".
 A former FBI assistant director for counterintelligence, is quoted as saying that "[political leaders] from the White House down, used to serve as a check on conduct and speech that was abhorrent to most people.
 I see that eroding. ...
 The current political rhetoric is at least enabling, and certainly not discouraging, violence."

 According to analysis by the newspaper of data from the Global Terrorism Database, 92 of 263 domestic terrorism events – 35% – that occurred from 2010 to 2017 were right-wing related, while 38 (14%) were Islamist extremist-related, and 34 (13%) were left-wing related.
 Not only that, but a criminologist from John Jay College stated that right-wing attacks were statistically more likely to result in fatalities.